Adults: Buying your own chair

 - Will it be possible to use in your home and outside – what adaptations would you need to make?

-- What about at work?
+- What about at work or college?

 - How is it going to be transported?
 If you are going to sit in your chair while travelling, you will need a Wheelchair Accessible Vehicle (WAV) along with compatible clamping and seatbelt systems.